The Fractional Porous Medium Equation on noncompact Riemannian manifolds: Fractional green function and potential estimates

 where we recall that $k_M$ is the (minimal) heat kernel on $M$.
 Besides, in view of \eqref{fract}, we have that

-by Fubini's Theorem (note that all the functions involved are positive and the integrals involved are finite, since $M$ is $s$-nonparabolic).
+by Fubini's theorem (note that all the functions involved are positive and the integrals involved are finite, since $M$ is $s$-nonparabolic).

 Now we observe that the quantity $\int_{B_r(o)}k_M(t,y,o)\,{\rm d}\mu_M(y)$ appearing in the last integral on the r.h.s.~of \eqref{intgreen} coincides with $U_M(t,o)$ (upon recalling that $ k_M $ is symmetric w.r.t.~space variables).
-We will now compare such solution for all $x$, hence for $x=o$ as well, with the solution of a suitable problem posed in $M_{\c}$.
+We will now compare such solution for all $x$, hence for $x=o$ as well, with the {radial} solution of a suitable problem posed in $M_{\c}$.
 More precisely, let us consider problem \eqref{eqM} with $M$ is replaced by $M_\c$ and $o$ replaced by $o_c$, and according to the above notation let $U_{M_\c}$ denote the corresponding solution.
-We claim that $U_{M_\c}$, transplanted on $M$, is a \emph{supersolution} to \eqref{eqM}.
+We claim that $U_{M_\c}$, transplanted on $M$, that is

+is a \emph{supersolution} to \eqref{eqM}.
 This will be a direct consequence of the \emph{Hessian comparison theorem} and the fact that $U_{M_\c}(t,\cdot)$ is nonincreasing as a function of the geodesic distance $r_{M_\c}(x,o_\c )$ on $M_\c$ (see e.g.~\cite[Subsection 2.2]{GMV}).
 What follows aims at proving such delicate monotonicity property.

 Firstly, it is readily seen that $U_{M_\c}(t,\cdot)$ is a function of $r_{M_\c}$ only, since the initial datum is radial by construction and $M_\c$ is a spherically-symmetric manifold (i.e.~a \emph{model manifold}).
 In order to show that $U_{M_\c}(t,\cdot)$ is also \emph{nonincreasing} as a function of $ r = r_{M_\c}$ we notice that, by the explicit expression of the metric on $M_\c$, the Laplacian evaluated on functions $f$ depending only on $r $ reads